Cowboy Cookies with Video

 But, in this case, the cinnamon was eliminated and chocolate chips were added.
 So many times these terms are used interchangeably.

-Yes, try walnuts or almonds instead of the pecans if you prefer one of those.
+Yes, try walnuts or almonds instead of pecans if you prefer one of those.

-A couple of tips for making chewy cookies include not overmixing once the flour is added, using brown sugar (already in the recipe; it’s moister than white sugar), and not overbaking.
+A few tips for making chewy cookies include not overmixing once the flour is added, using brown sugar (already in the recipe; it’s moister than white sugar), and not overbaking.

 You May Also Like: